robstoll/atrium/misc/kdoc/packages.md

 of all modules excluding the one of _atrium-imp-robstoll_ and _atrium-imp-robstoll-lib_.

 API modules:
+- **atrium-cc-de&#95;CH-robstoll** represents a convenience module which bundles other dependencies -- it defines to have a dependency on atrium-api-code-completion-de&#95;CH, atrium-translations-de&#95;CH and atrium-core-impl-robstoll
-- **atrium-cc-en&#95;UK-robstoll** can be used as "shortcut" -- it defines dependencies on atrium-api-code-completion-en&#95;UK, atrium-translations-en_UK and atrium-core-impl-robstoll
+- **atrium-cc-en&#95;UK-robstoll** represents a convenience module which bundles other dependencies -- it defines to have a dependency on atrium-api-code-completion-en&#95;UK, atrium-translations-en&#95;UK and atrium-core-impl-robstoll
 - **atrium-api-code-completion-de&#95;CH** provides an assertion function API in German where the main focus of this API's design is put on ease of use/compatibility with code completion functionality of an IDE.
 - **atrium-api-code-completion-en&#95;UK** provides an assertion function API in English where the main